TheHutGroup/Horizon-Public-Docs/schema-information/design-principles.md

 }
 ```

-This does leak some of our internal architecture but as covered in the Expedia blog post from the top of this page.
-This is realistically unavoidable.
+This does leak some of our internal architecture but, as covered in the Expedia blog post from the top of this page, this is realistically unavoidable.